karapostK/jam/README.md

 ### Logging

 - JAM uses [W&B](https://wandb.ai/site) for logging.
-If you plan to log things, you should create an account there first
+You should create an account there first
 - Modify the `constants/wandb_constants.py` file with your `entity_name` and `project_name`
-- First time usage you might want call `wandb login`.
+- First time usage you might want call `wandb login` from the shell.

 ## Usage